hptprobook/hptprobook/README.md

 ---

 ## ✌️PROFILE
 A web development student focusing on both front-end and back-end development.
-Possesses basic knowledge in developing front-end interfaces with ReactJS and back-end services with Laravel and ExpressJS (REST API).
+Possesses basic knowledge in developing front-end interfaces with ReactJS and back-end services with Laravel, ExpressJS.
 Enthusiastic about learning new technologies and improving skills to keep up with industry trends.
-Seeking opportunities to apply academic knowledge in a professional setting and gain hands-on experience.
+Eager to gain hands-on experience and apply academic knowledge in a professional setting through internships.

 ---